jakubsob/jakubsob.github.io/src/content/blog/testing-components-with-shinytest2/index.md

 - ✅ **Clarity**: it’s easy to see which behaviors are tested for each component.
 - ✅ **Flexibility**: we can control how each component is tested in its own test file.
 - ✅ **Reduced cognitive load**: tests that test the same behavior are implemented using the same approach.
 - ❌ **Slower tests**: it takes a moment to spin up each test app.
-The time it takes to run al tests increases with each added test case.
+The time it takes to run all tests increases with each added test case.
 - ✅ **No state sharing between tests**: each test runs in isolation, so there are no side effects.
 - ⚠️ **More test code**: test code is split into more files and has more boilerplate.
 There is a fine line between too much test code and too much abstraction.
 I think in this case it's a good trade-off.